 - Any personal expenses

-*Subject to change, program fees will depend on the final number of participants
+*Subject to change, program fees will depend on the final number of participants and length of program.

 All participants of this course will receive the York International Mobility Award (YIMA) upon completion of the Pre-Departure Training and Travel Risk Requirements.

 Reserve your spot !

 Proposal and Expression of Interest Deadline: Friday January 19, 2020

 All students in good academic standing may submit a request to join to enrol in THEA 3000 3.0 – Edinburgh Production Practicum (Summer).
 All York University students in good academic standing, not enrolled with the School of Arts, Media, Performance, and Design must have approval of the course director, Ian Garrett.
 The program is open to students at the 2nd year level or above at the time of submission.
 The course director and the Executive Committee of the Department of Theatre will review all request and notify all applicants of their decision before the end of classes in the Winter term.

 To express interest and be considered for enrolment, students must provide:

 - Year Level

 - Brief statement of intent regarding why you want to participate